 The minimum required education to apply for this occupation is :

 Applicants to the Firefighter occupation must have a valid driver’s licence.

-If you already have a college diploma, the CAF will decide if your academic program matches the training criteria for this job and may place you directly into the required on-the-job training program following basic training.
+The ideal candidate already have a college diploma, the CAF will decide if your academic program matches the training criteria for this job and may place you directly into the required on-the-job training program following basic training.
 Basic training and military occupation training is required before being assigned.

 Firefighter is a very popular occupation and, as a result, very competitive.
 Successful applicants often have additional education in a related field or previous experience as a full- or part-time firefighter.
 Applicants should be physically fit, follow a physical fitness program and pursue an active and healthy lifestyle.

 All applicants are required to successfully pass the Firefighter Pre-Entry Fitness Evaluation prior to beginning training at the Canadian Forces Fire Academy.

 Foreign education may be accepted.